 How robust is this result when one controls for other aspects of subjects' learning?
 We have added variables for past performance to capture possible effects of aspiration levels (see, for example, Selten 1998, or Oechssler 2002) or learning direction theory (Selten and Buchta 1998) as well as a variable counting the periods to check for unravelling induced by the vanishing time horizon.
-The estimation results shown in Appendix B are unambigous.
-None of the extra variables has a consistent significant effect and the R^2 's remain virtually unchanged.
-Moreover, the estimates for both, constant and coefficient of the private statistic, remain almost identical when one includes the other variables.
-Thus, any model selection criteria would select the most parsimonious model in (1).
-We summarize this in
+The estimation results shown in Appendix B are unambiguous.
+None of the extra variables has a consistent significant effect while the estimates for the coefficient of the private statistic remain significant and similar in size throughout all nodes when one includes the other variables.
+Furthermore, for each node, a model selection based on the Bayesian information criterion (BIC) selects the specification including the private statistic (1) over a competing model containing the effects of aspiration levels, learning direction theory, and time (but not the private statistic).14 We summarize this in

-Result 4 Subjects' behavior is not directly affected by their past performance nor by the outcome of their last game nor by the passing of time itself.
+Result 4 Subjects' behavior is not consistently affected by their past performance nor by the outcome of their last game nor by the passing of